K97i/K97i.github.io/_posts/K9-Rants/2024-06-09-TunesFromTheMonastery.md

 Let's just get this out of the way, I *apologize* for anyone who actually thought that something genuinely big was coming to the show!

 I actually wrote the script, recorded, and edited it on the same day that it was uploaded.
 It was simple, really.

 I took inspiration from my friend [YaboiFoxtale](https://www.youtube.com/channel/UCrijXuPlaBRS8oOFbeGj0QA) (you might know him as Foxtale2614 or the guy who made [pythor doesnt accept](https://www.youtube.com/watch?v=NeCAFZUmtcQ)), who took inspiration from [solid jj](https://www.youtube.com/@Solidjj).
 I also attempted to emulate the thumbnail style of [Crusty783](https://www.youtube.com/@Crusty783) to increase the clickbaity-ness of the ad.
 Again, rendered in 4K at 60 fps for consistency.

-Both LEGO people in the video are actually modelled after me.
-The guy in the suit was modelled in 2022, when I actually had longer hair like that, and casually went outside in a suit.
-The guy in the green button shirt was modelled in 2024, when I was forced to my pre-pandemic short hair by my school's dress code.
+Both LEGO people in the video are actually modeled after me.
+The guy in the suit was modeled in 2022, when I actually had longer hair like that, and casually went outside in a suit.
+The guy in the green button shirt was modeled in 2024, when I was forced to my pre-pandemic short hair by my school's dress code.

 > Obviously, I'm not putting up a picture here.
 I'm not gonna dox myself, I'm too traceable.
 You'd just have to trust me on this lol.